nazid-khan/Sidebar-project/README.md

 I Learned alot about logic building from this by using html ,css and javaScript.
-It helps to know how sidebar toggle use for hide and show menus The more I Learned things the more I know about it.
+It helps to know how sidebar toggle use for hide and show menus